bmack/modern-template-building/README.md

 ## Credits

-This extension was created by [Benni Mack](https://github.com/bmack) in 2020, the original credits go to the TYPO3 development team and contributors that have maintained this code for over 20 years until it was removed from Core.
+This extension was created by [Benni Mack](https://github.com/bmack) in 2020.
+The original credits go to the TYPO3 development team and contributors that have maintained this code for over 20 years until it was removed from Core.